php42/TPDP-Dev-Tools/README.md

 This means that *multiple mods can be stacked*.
 Files that fail the CRC check are simply skipped, i.e. the first mod applied is the one that "sticks" for a given file.
 This does not apply to -m 2 (mode 2) which applies the diff to the entire archive (used to add new files to the archive).
+This means that only one mode 2 patch can be applied and it needs to be applied first.
+Mode 1 patches can still be applied afterward.

+Note that you *cannot create new directories* even in mode 2 as there is no legitimate need to do so.

 ##BinEdit
 This converts the games various binary file formats to human-readable json and back.
 The produced json files are saved alongside the original (e.g. DollData.dbs -> DollData.json in the same folder).